jimweirich/builder/README.md

 could always be explicitly escaped by hand, this was not a major restriction in functionality.

-However, it did suprise most users of builder.
+However, it did surprise most users of builder.
 Since the body text is normally escaped, everybody expected the attribute values to be escaped as well.
 Escaped attribute values were the number one support request on the 1.x Builder series.

-Starting with Builder version 2.0.0, all attribute values expressed as strings will be processed and the appropriate characters will be escaped (e.g. "&" will be tranlated to "&amp;").
+Starting with Builder version 2.0.0, all attribute values expressed as strings will be processed and the appropriate characters will be escaped (e.g. "&" will be translated to "&amp;").
 Attribute values that are expressed as Symbol values will not be processed for escaped characters and will be unchanged in output.
 (Yes, this probably counts as Symbol abuse, but the convention is convenient and flexible).